Understanding Enlarged Lymph Nodes

 At Aglow ENT Centre, the diagnosis of cervical lymphadenopathy typically involves a comprehensive approach, including:

-- Medical History and Physical Examination: A detailed history of the symptoms, recent infections, travel history, and a physical examination focusing on the size, texture, and tenderness of the lymph nodes.
+- Review of Medical History: A detailed history of the symptoms, recent infections, and travel history for a comprehensive understanding of the patient’s condition.

 - Blood Tests: To check for infections, inflammation, and markers that might indicate cancer or an autoimmune disorder.

 - Imaging Tests: Ultrasound, CT scans, or MRI can provide detailed images of the lymph nodes and surrounding structures.
+Imaging may also involve nasoendoscopy which is to use a flexible tube with a camera attached to visualise the inside of the oral cavity.

 - Biopsy: In cases where malignancy is suspected, a biopsy of the lymph node may be performed to obtain a definitive diagnosis.